theparthway/docs/docs/cookbook/DemoApp.md

 ## The dApp

-The [SDK Guide](../developers/sdk/sdk-guides/SdkGuides.md) covers the creation of a [`Garden` instance](../developers/sdk/sdk-guides/SwappingBtcWbtc.md#swapping) and its usage for swaps and other operations.
+The [SDK Guides](../developers/sdk/sdk-guides/SdkGuides.md) cover the creation of a [`Garden`](../developers/sdk/sdk-guides/SwappingBtcWbtc.md#swapping) instance and its usage for swaps and other operations.
 We'll do the same here by creating a custom hook to handle the Garden instance creation.

 :::note
 For state management, we are using [Zustand](https://zustand-demo.pmnd.rs/), which minimizes boilerplate and offers a user-friendly approach to managing state.
 If you're new to Zustand, please review the [Zustand documentation](https://docs.pmnd.rs/zustand/getting-started/introduction).